Intervue/Data-structures-algorithms-for-interviews/README.md

 - In some algos involving DP you can start from n and in that case answer to n is dependent on n-1 and so on.
 - Most problems involving strings can be taken as S(i,j), either we compare last characters then if equal it gets converted to i-1,j-1 or we take min or max of i,j-1 and i-1,j
+- Somtimes if the problem is already a table, you need to reverse engineer it to find the min number of ways to do something.
+Example create a new table and start from the very bottom and construct the solution updwards.
+Answer in that case will be the cell 0,0

 # Topic0: Programming Questions